 Additionally, it has a timer so you can programme it to go off automatically after running for 2/4/8 hours, for example, at night.

-Remember to change the filter as soon as you see the warning on the filter replacement indicators.
+Remember to change the Honeywell hpa300 filters as soon as you see the warning on the filter replacement indicators.

 Honeywell HPA100: Power ratings and comparative energy efficiency